-NOTE: The content of the Messaging Topic is out of scope of the present document.

 2. The MSGin5G Server validates the Messaging Topic subscription request and checks the local stored Messaging Topic(s).

-a) If the subscribed Messaging Topic has already been created, the MSGin5G Server checks whether the MSGin5G Service ID of the subscriber is already included in this Messaging Topic.
+a) If the subscribed Messaging Topic has already been created, the MSGin5G Server checks whether the UE Service ID/AS Service ID of the subscriber is already included in this Messaging Topic.

-1. If not, the MSGin5G Server adds the MSGin5G Service ID of the subscriber to this Messaging Topic.
+1. If not, the MSGin5G Server adds the UE Service ID/AS Service ID of the subscriber to this Messaging Topic.
 The MSGin5G Server sets the validity time of this subscription to the value of the Expire IE or to a default value according to the service policy.

 2. Else,